 This clause requires data fiduciaries to develop security safeguards based on the associated risks and the likelihood and severity of harm including de-identification and encryption, steps to protect the integrity of data, and steps to prevent misuse, unauthorised access, and modification and disclosure/destruction of personal data.
 These practices need to be reviewed periodically in a manner specified by regulations.
-Though, it is welcome that the Bill includes provisions around security, given the importance of security in the digital age, there is no clear form of accountability or baseline standard for security.
-This could result in a vast range of security practices emerging in India and levels of enforcement and could overall weaken national cyber security.

 We recommend that the text of the Bill require an annual review rather than a periodic review and require that the review involve an audit by an independent third party.
-The results of such an audit should be included in the data trust score that is assigned to a data fiduciary.
-We further recommend that the Bill require adherence to security standards that have been recognized and approved at the sectoral, national, or international level.
+The results of such an audit should be included in the data trust score that is assigned to data fiduciary.